granthor/verrpg.com/src/constitutions/mentalist.md

 dead thrall.
 It is an act almost universally despised and outlawed in every culture and time.
 Assume any attempt to dominate the Mental Anchor increases an effect's Rating by four.

-## Addendums

-### Addendum, Psychic Fortress:

-Requires Rating of Intermediate (2).
-Allows you to manipulate your own Mindscape, adding and re-arranging layers and contents as you see fit.
-Spending significant time and resources on this endeavor allows you to increase your Will Defense against mentalism effects by up to your skill Rating/3.

-Truly skilled mentalists can even create regions of their mind to entrap mentalists, or other minds.
-Or to suck in the minds of victims through Convergence into horrible mazes and mental hellscapes of their own invention.

 ## Example Use